 When you add in recoverable resources from Canada and Mexico, the total recoverable oil in North America exceeds 1.7 trillion barrels.
 "To put this in context, Saudi Arabia has about 260 billion barrels of oil in proved reserves."

 Another critical point: Even using the restrictive definition of reserves Obama is using, the 20-billion barrel figure is misleading, because Obama is clearly implying it is a fixed, or static, number — as though with every barrel of oil we consume, we are pushing the oil energy doomsday clock another second toward the apocalypse.
+But in fact, that number is not static, but constantly in flux.

 The institute tells us that in 1980, for example, the United States had 30 billion barrels of oil in reserves.
 But over the next 30 years — through 2010 — we produced 77 billion barrels.
 Now, how can it be that we produced almost 2 1/2 times more oil than we had available, consumed a great deal and still ended up with plenty left over?